ninjaaron/dirlog/README.rst

 Makes it quick to get around.

 Now, what if you have to directories with the same name, or similar for the first few characters?
-It takes you to the the matching directory that was most recently visited.
-If you want to go back to an earlier directory that matches, you may use numbers to indicate how far back it is on the list. ``2`` is the match before last, ``3`` the one before that, etc.
+It takes you to the matching directory that was most recently visited.
+If you want to go back to an earlier directory that match, you may use numbers to indicate how far back it is on the list. ``2`` is the match before last, ``3`` the one before that, etc.

-(this example assumes ``~/src/stupid-project`` is already in the database)

 .. code:: sh

   ~/src/stupid-project$ c ~/Documents/stupid-lists
   amimals-that-smell  people-who-smell  goverment-agencies-that-smell
   ~/Documents/stupid-lists$ c stu
-  amimals-that-smell  people-who-smell  goverment-agencies-which-smell
+  amimals-that-smell  people-who-smell  goverment-agencies-that-smell
   ~/Documents/stupid-lists$ # takes us back to this directory ~/Documents/stupid-lists$ # because it is most recent match ~/Documents/stupid-lists$ c stu 2